Home Improvement Investment Tips (Do’s and Don’ts)

 DIY Round Fluted Coffee Table

-Easy Round DIY Fluted Coffee Table (How to build)
+Easy Round DIY Fluted Coffee Table (How to Build + Printable Plans)

 Round, fluted coffee tables or reeded trim furniture in general is so on trend right now.
 From wall paneling with fluted details to accent tables, I've been loving the look and wanted to make my own DIY round coffee table.
 There are so many DIY coffee table ideas out there but I'm sharing the best easy DIY tutorial which doesn't even require pocket holes!
 You read that right, no pocket hole screws involved for table legs or anything at all.
 Let's do this!